LegalizeAdulthood/refactor-test-suite/results/ClangModernizeResults.md

 RAWU3 | Pass
 RAWU4 | Pass

-## Replace iterative for with range for
+## Replace Iterative For With Range For
 Case | Result
 ---- | ------
 RIRF1 | Pass